Junk King Blog

 All construction projects commonly produce a wide variety of waste materials that must be removed and disposed of in accordance with hazardous waste disposal rules.
 And the list of common construction waste listed as hazardous wastes is quite long.

-Common Construction Materials Considered Hazardous
+Some Common Construction Materials Considered that are Hazardous

 The following list represents most of the more common materials that show up in various building projects.